libor-m/ngs-course/05-gtools.rst

 	# Explore the encode.bed file
 	less encode.bed

-	# Count the number of regions before the merging
+	# Count the number of regions before merging
 	wc -l encode.bed

 	# The data has to be sorted: use subshell to sort data before merging